Home Maintenance Checklist & First-Year Blueprint South Africa

 Not sure where to start?

 Start with the free checklist.
-If you want the full “tell me what to do for the first year” version, choose the Starter Pack or Blueprint.
+If you want the full “tell me what to do for the first year” version, upgrade to the 44-page Blueprint.

 First-Year Maintenance Blueprint